A podcast for the good life

 About Our Supporters

-Director of Emperical Research, the Human Flourishing Program at Harvard University.
-He is a member of the Global Study of Human Flourishing research team, and he leads the Program's Community of Practice.
+We're glad to have the support of Dr. Matthew Lee and the Human Flourishing Program at Harvard University.
+Dr. Lee is a member of the Global Study of Human Flourishing research team, and he leads the Program's Community of Practice.
 He is also a Distinguished Visiting Scholar of Health, Flourishing, and Positive Psychology at Stony Brook University’s Center for Medical Humanities, Compassionate Care, and Bioethics, a non-resident Research Fellow at Baylor University's Institute for Studies of Religion, and a Visiting Scholar at the Benson-Henry Institute for Mind Body Medicine at Massachusetts General Hospital.
 He is co-editor of Measuring Well-Being: Interdisciplinary Perspectives from the Social Sciences and the Humanities and co-author of The Heart of Religion: Spiritual Empowerment, Benevolence, and the Experience of God’s Love, both published by Oxford University Press.
 Flourishing.

 The Shipley School is a leading institution in the practices of educating for human flourishing.
 Educating to flourish is an approach to educational practice that promotes a focus on actualizing human potential.
 While this means continuing to prioritize the development of traditionally “academic” competencies, it also recognizes that these competencies are a small part of what leads human beings to live good, impactful lives.
 Using data-driven methods backed by various scientific fields such as neuroscience, educational psychology, behavioral economics, positive psychology and more, the goal of Shipley’s approach is to cultivate flourishing, the synergistic combination of well-being and optimal performance.
 Further, to do so for all constituencies that make up the entire Shipley community.